Topic Menu

 How Do I Apply?

 To apply for FIP, submit an application to MDHHS.
 The application process takes around 45 days to complete.
 The fastest way to apply is online through the MI Bridges Portal.
 If you apply online you will have proof of your application.
 You can also apply in person at your local MDHHS office.
-Your local MDHHS office has to give you a paper application form if you ask for it.
+Your local MDHHS office must give you a paper application form if you ask for it.
 You can also print an application form and fill it out before going to MDHHS.

 You can have a friend or family member help you complete the application if you want.
 If you have trouble reading or writing, MDHHS must help you, but you need to let them know that you need help.
 Some MDHHS offices have computer stations where you can apply through the MI Bridges Portal with help from an employee.